Steps of SMART Goals Setting

 - What can be done today?

-Setting goals is always beneficial as it propels the productivity of an individual.
+Setting smart goals keeps us always beneficial as it propels the productivity of an individual.
 The benefits of setting a SMART goal include:

 - It defines all important details of the project